MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_addtocollection_1437837191.md

 # Windows.UI.Xaml.Core.Direct.XamlDirect.AddToCollection

 ## -description
-Adds a value to the collection for the specified [IXamlDirectObject](ixamldirectobject.md)
+Adds a value to the specified [IXamlDirectObject](ixamldirectobject.md) collection.

 ## -parameters
 ### -param xamlDirectObject
-Refers to the specific [IXamlDirectObject](ixamldirectobject.md)
+Refers to the specific [IXamlDirectObject](ixamldirectobject.md) collection.

 ### -param value
-Refers to the [IXamlDirectObject](ixamldirectobject.md) value to add to the collection
+Refers to the [IXamlDirectObject](ixamldirectobject.md) value to add to the collection.

 ## -remarks
 [IXamlDirectObject](ixamldirectobject.md) is the minimal handle to Xaml's internal object instances.
-Hence, the base object, the collection and the value to add to the collection are all of type [IXamlDirectObject](ixamldirectobject.md)
+Hence the collection and the value to add to the collection are both of type [IXamlDirectObject](ixamldirectobject.md).

 ## -see-also
 * [XamlDirect.RemoveFromCollection](xamldirect_removefromcollection_1992847812.md)